 - Gather all the ingredients.

-Once the paste is dissolved, transfer to the pot and heat up the soup.
-Add 2 cups chicken stock.
+- Once the paste is dissolved, transfer to the pot and heat up the soup.
+Add 2 cups chicken stock/broth.
 NOTE: We like a creamier soup, but if you prefer a thinner soup, add more chicken stock.

-Add 1 Tbsp rice vinegar, 1 Tbsp soy sauce, and 1 tsp granulated sugar.
-Increase the amount if you add more chicken stock.
+- Add 1 Tbsp rice vinegar (unseasoned), 1 Tbsp soy sauce, and 1 tsp sugar.
+Increase the amount if you added more chicken stock.

-Mix well and taste the soup.
+- Mix well and taste the soup.
 Adjust the amount of kosher salt based on your chicken stock.
-I added ½ tsp kosher salt.
+I added ½ tsp Diamond Crystal kosher salt.

 - If you want to have COLD black sesame dan dan noodles, remove the soup from the heat and chill the soup in iced water.
-Then refrigerate until the rest of preparation is ready.
-You can keep in the refrigerator up to 24 hours.
-Here I took half of the soup to chill (for me) and keep the hot soup for Mr. JOC.
+Then, refrigerate it until the rest of the ingredients are ready.
+You can keep it in the refrigerator up to 24 hours.
+Here, I took half of the soup to chill (for me) and keep the hot soup for Mr. JOC.

-Heat 1 Tbsp sesame oil over medium heat and cook the grated garlic and ginger until fragrant.
-Careful not to burn them.
+- Heat 1 Tbsp toasted sesame oil over medium heat and cook the grated garlic and ginger until fragrant.
+Be careful not to burn them.

-- Add the ground pork and continue to stir with a spatula and separate the meat.
+- Add 6 oz ground pork and continue to stir with a spatula and separate the meat.

-Add 2 tsp Tianmianjiang and 1 tsp Doubanjiang.
+- Add 2 tsp tianmianjiang (sweet bean sauce) and 1 tsp doubanjiang (spicy chili bean paste).

 - Stir and coat the meat with the sauce.